yash-sharma1/docs-site/docs/smart-chain/wallet/wallet_api.md

 For any non-trivial Binance Smart Chain web application — a.k.a. web3 site — to work, you will have to:

-- Detect the Binance Smart Chain provider (`window.BinanceChain`)
+1. Detect the Binance Smart Chain provider (`window.BinanceChain`)
-- Detect which Binance Smart Chain network the user is connected to
+2. Detect which Binance Smart Chain network the user is connected to
-- Get the user's Binance Smart Chain account(s)
+3. Get the user's Binance Smart Chain account(s)

-You can learn how to accomplish the other two by reviewing the snippet in the [Using the Provider section](#using-the-provider).
+You can learn how to accomplish the `2` and `3` from above list by reviewing the snippet in the [Using the Provider section](#using-the-provider).

 The provider API is all you need to create a full-featured web3 application.